zine-eddine303/obsidian-notes/Study Notes/IELTS/Writing/Task 2/My essays/My essay 1.md

 	You have to also mention the answer to the two questions that you were asked in the introduction

 A few large supermarkets and online shops have already ==consumed the market== and formed a monopoly, making them the only options available for consumers.
-This is due to many factors that tipped the economy to their side; for instance, they establish contracts with important companies like ==notorious brands== and suppliers.
+This is due to many factors that tipped the economy to their side; for instance, they establish contracts with important companies like ~~==notorious brands==~~ renowned brands and suppliers.
 Furthermore, these monopolies are likely to possess some huge capitals, which allow them to invest heavily in ==tradition== and digital marketing, expansions and ==aquiremnts==, hence crushing small competitors easily.
 In stark contrast, small shops generally have limited ==ressoures== and connections which prohibits them from expanding and gaining traction against their big competitors.

 	"Notorious" means famous for something bad (like a criminal)